 Last week I had the (mis)fortune of visiting another medical professional in my never-ending quest to find some relief from my tinnitus.
-You may recall that early this year I visited my internal medicine physician, and then an ENT physician specializing in ear, nose and throat problems.
+You may recall that early this year I visited an internal medicine physician, and then an ENT physician specializing in ear, nose and throat problems.
 Absolutely nothing came from those visits.

 Until the problem goes away or I die first, I am always on the hunt for some kind of solution.
 Someone told me a few months ago about an “alternative” medicine person who can fix all kinds of problems using natural methods, whatever that means.
 I was game to try it out.